jsillitoe/ember-django-bloggr/README.md

 4. http://localhost:8000

+The django admin module is installed at http://localhost:8000/admin

+user: admin
+pass: admin

-*** Thanks
+## Thanks

-Thanks to toranb for this example:  https://github.com/toranb/complex-ember-data-example
+Thanks to **toranb** for this example:  https://github.com/toranb/complex-ember-data-example